isomerpages/govtech-stp/_travel-checklist/checklists/travel-checklist-categoryi.md

 &#9744;  <i><b>A) Application for Entry Approval</b></i>

 All travellers, except Singapore Citizens and Permanent Residents, must apply for entry approval to enter Singapore using a SafeTravel Lane.
-Details on the appropriate lane to use to enter Singapore can be accessed via the [“Travelling to Singapore”](/arriving/overview) page.
+Details on the appropriate lane to use to enter Singapore can be accessed via the<a href="/arriving/overview" target="_blank" >“Travelling to Singapore”</a> page.

 &#9744;  <i><b>B) Submission of Health Declaration</b></i>

-Up to 72 hours before arrival in Singapore, travellers should submit an [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard/) (SGAC) with their pre-trip health and travel history declaration here.
+Up to 72 hours before arrival in Singapore, travellers should submit an <a href="https://eservices.ica.gov.sg/sgarrivalcard/" target="_blank">SG Arrival Card (SGAC)</a> with their pre-trip health and travel history declaration here.
 Travellers should **defer their travels** if they meet any of the following conditions:

 <ol style="font-size:18px; margin-bottom:0px; list-style-type:lower-roman">
 	<li style="font-size:18px; margin-top:0px; margin-bottom:0px; line-height:1.5;">Showing COVID-19 symptoms</li>